- Solar PV ‘cheaper than grid’ claims

 The Tesla Powerwall is not going to change things much according to The Breakthrough, and here’s why:

 One Powerwall backs up your house for only 8 hours if the day is sunny.
-If the previous day was cloudy, the solar was charging at about half power and so the batteries will not be as charged and will not last as long.
-Then there’s the fact that you can only use 1 appliance at a time.
+If the previous day was cloudy, it will only have about half that.
+You can only use 1 appliance at a time.
 If your dishwasher is running, your fridge motor cannot run.
-If you are cooking with electricity, you cannot use anything else.
+If you are cooking, don’t put the washing machine or dishwasher on.
 Just a few days bad weather and your Powerwall will be struggling to get you through the night.
-Really, you’d need to buy 3 Powerwalls to cover all weather conditions.
+Really, you’d need to buy 3 or more Powerwalls to cover all weather conditions.

 But buying just one Tesla Powerwall stretches the payback period out to 10 years.
 They may only last 15 years.
 But if you’re really going to disrupt the grid, you’ll need to go off grid.
 Given the facts in the chart above, 1 Powerwall will not do the job, but it gets worse.
 Nor will 1 solar rig.